Twelve Angry Men (Studio One): Act II

-The Foreman then reads the votes to everyone and, to their surprise, finds that another juror voted “not guilty”.
-There are now only 10 guilty votes.
-Juror #10 demands to know who it was, & Juror #3 believes it was #5 and berates him for it.
-Juror #9 (Joseph Sweeney) defends him and admits that he was the one who changed his vote.
+The Foreman reads the votes to everyone and, to their surprise, finds that another juror voted “not guilty”.
+There are now 10 guilty votes.
+Juror #10 demands to know who it was; Juror #3 believes it was #5 and berates him for it.
+Juror #9 (Joseph Sweeney) then reveals that he was the one who changed his vote, as he respects Juror #8's courage in taking a lone stand against the others.

 Juror #8 focuses on the noise from the elevated train that passed by as the murder took place.
-One of the witnesses, an old man, claimed that he heard the defendant say, "I'm going to kill you," and then heard the body drop one second later.
-He questions how the witness could have heard these things, at a distance, with the train roaring by.
-Juror #5 changes his vote to not guilty.
-The vote is now 9–3.
+One of the witnesses, an old man who lived below the victim's apartment, claimed that he heard the defendant say, "I'm gonna kill you," and then heard the body drop one second later.
+He questions how the witness could have heard these things with the train roaring by his window.
+Juror #9 suggests that the old man may have lied to get attention, so he could be important for once in his life.
+Juror #8 then points out that, regardless, people often say, "I'm gonna kill you," without actually meaning it; Juror #3 thinks this point is ridiculous.
+Juror #5 changes his vote to not guilty; the vote is now 9–3.

-Juror #8 next questions how the old man who's had a stroke and walks with two canes could have gotten up out of bed and run through his apartment to see the defendant running down the stairs.
-The old man testified this happened only 15 seconds after the murder.
-Juror #3 notes the old man was confused during the trial and suggests he may not have been precise when he stated it was 15 seconds.
-Juror #3 and the others pause, reacting to the import of Juror #3's question.
-Juror #8 performs a reenactment to show that the old man could not have gotten up and walked that distance in 15 seconds.
-Juror #2 times him with a watch and reveals the reenactment took 41 seconds. #8 then tells everyone that the old man must have assumed it was the defendant as soon as he heard footsteps before opening the door.
-Juror #3 complains about Juror #8's dishonesty and insists the defendant must face punishment.
-When Juror #8 calls Juror #3 a sadist, Juror #3 lunges and threatens to kill him.
+Juror #8 next questions how the old man, who'd been crippled by strokes and walked with two canes, could have gotten out of bed and run through his apartment in time to see the defendant running down the stairs.
+The old man testified that it took him 15 seconds, something he was positive about.
+Juror #3 angrily declares that the old man was confused during the trial, so how could he be positive about anything?
+The room falls silent, as #3 realizes what he has just said.
+Juror #8 then performs a reenactment to see whether the old man could get to the door that fast.
+Juror #2 times him with a watch, and reveals the reenactment took 28 seconds. #8 proposes that the old man may not have got to the door in time, and simply assumed that the footsteps he heard were the defendant's.
+Juror #3 accuses Juror #8 of dishonesty, and insists the defendant must die.
+When #8 calls #3 a sadist, #3 lunges and declares he'll kill him, proving #8's earlier point.